-By completing and submitting a Registration Form to SiteMinder, clicking “I Agree”, or using a SiteMinder Product, you the “Customer” acknowledge that you have read and agree to the following terms and conditions.
+By submitting a Sales Order Form, clicking “I Agree”, or using a SiteMinder Product, you acknowledge that you have read and agree to these terms and conditions.

 1. Definitions and Interpretation

-Agreement means the agreement constituted between SiteMinder and the Customer comprising these terms and conditions and any applicable Product Schedules.
+Agreement means the agreement constituted between you and SiteMinder comprising the Sales Order Form, these terms and conditions, any applicable schedules or addendums, and any applicable Product Schedules.

-Booking Sites means websites or applications through which a potential Guest can view, compare and reserve accommodation plus related goods and services.
+Booking Sites means websites or applications through which guests can view, compare and reserve accommodation plus related goods and services.

 Business Day means a day that is not a Saturday, Sunday or public holiday.